People love to come to me and say “I’ll pay you $X if you get me the #1 spot for ‘nude chicks'”. Yeah, great. I’ll jump right on that.

 - Agility: One week rankings matter to you.
 The next week, some jerk posts a negative review of your company on a forum and it starts ranking #2 for your company name.
 D’oh.
 You need me to shift gears, fast, and help with the new challenge.
 Hate to tell you, but that kind of agility costs money – it requires a multi-talented team.
-If you want me to charge less, I can replace my team with guys like this.

 - Safeguarding your brand: You want top rankings, but you also want to not be perceived as the biggest butthole on the internet.
 That, too, makes our work harder.
 But you can’t measure it.